-Figure 2.2: Rules for evaluating the Kauffman Invariant To given an example of how these rules work we show evaluation of the Kauffman invariant for a simple knot in figure 2.3.
+The general scheme is to use the second rule of Fig. 2.3 to remove all crossings of a diagram.
+In so doing, one generates a sum of many diagrams with various coefficients.
+Then once all crossings are removed, one is just left with simple loops, and each loop can just be replaced by a factor of d.
+To give an example of how these rules work we show evaluation of the Kauffman invariant for the simple knot in the upper left of figure 2.4.
 The output of the calculation is that the Kauffman invariant of this knot comes out to be d.
-This results is expected since we know that the orginal knot (in the upper left of the figure) is just a simple loop (the so-called "unknot") and the Kauffman rules tell us that a loop gets a value d.
-We could have folded over this knot many many times3 and still that outcome of the Kauffman evaluation would be d.
+This results is expected since we know that the original knot (in the upper left of the figure) is just a simple loop (the so-called "unknot") and the Kauffman rules tell us that a loop gets a value d.
+We could have folded over this knot many many times5 and still the outcome of the Kauffman evaluation would be d.
 The idea of a knot invariant seems like a great tool for distinguishing knots from each other.
-If you have two complicated knots and you do not know if they are topologically equivalent, you just plug them into the Kauffman machinery and if they don't give the same output then you know immediately that they cannot be deformed into each other without cutting4.
+If you have two complicated knots and you do not know if they are topologically equivalent, you just plug them into the Kauffman machinery and if they don't give the same output then you know immediately that they cannot be deformed into each other without cutting6.
 However, a bit of thought indicates that things still get rapidly difficult for complicated knots.
-In the example of fig. 2.3 we have two crossings, and we ended up with 4 diagrams.
+In the example of Fig. 2.4 we have two crossings, and we ended up with 4 diagrams.
 If we had a knot with N crossings we would have gotten 2^N diagrams, which can be huge!
-While it is very easy to draw a knot with 100 crossings, even the world's largest computer would not be able to evaluate the Kauffman invariant of this knot!
+While it is very easy to draw a knot with 100 crossings, even the world's largest computer would not be able to evaluate the Kaufffman invariant of this knot!
 So one might then think that this Kauffman invariant is actually not so useful for complicated knots.
 We will return to this issue later in section 2.4.
-2.2 Relation to Physics There is a fascinating relationship between the Kauffman invariant and quantum physics.
-For certain types of so-called "topological quantum systems" the amplitudes of space-time processes can be directly calculated via the Kauffman invariant.
-We should first comment that most of what we will discuss in this book corresponds to 2 dimensional systems plus 1 dimension of time.
-There are topological systems in 3+1 dimension as well, but more is known about 2+1 D and we will focus on that at least for now.
-Figure 2.4 shows a particular space-time process of particle world lines.
-At the bottom of the figure is shown the shaded 2 dimensional system (a disk).
-At some early time there is a pair creation event - a particle antiparticle appear from the vacuum, then another pair creation event; then one particle walks around another, and the pairs come back together to reannihilate.
-3To a mathematician the Kauffman invariant is an invariant of regular isotopy.
+4The word "skein" is an infrequently used English word meaning loosely coiled yarn, or sometimes meaning an element that forms part of a complicated whole (probably both of these are implied for our mathematical usage).
+"Skein" also means geese in flight, but I suspect that is unrelated.
+To a mathematician the Kauffman invariant is an invariant of regular isotopy see section 2.2.1 below.

-4The converse is not true.
+$^{^6}$ The converse is not true.
 If two knots give the same output, they are not necessarily topologically equivalent.
+It is an open question whether there are any knots besides the simple unknot which has Kauffman invariant d.